fl101/awardfares-blog/_posts/2024-07-02-round-trip-award-flights.md

 ### How do I book a round-trip award flight?

 If you have miles or points, you can book a round-trip award flight through the airline's frequent flyer program.
-For some of them, you must search for the individual one-way segments or awards, write them down, and then contact their customer service.
 Alternatively, [use our Journey Planner to craft your perfect itinerary](#how-to-plan-and-book-round-trip-awards-easily-step-by-step) and have them ready as notes before calling an agent.

 ### Can I mix airlines on a round-trip award flight?